Connector/Node.js 2.1.0 Release Notes

 collation

-(used in replacement of charset) Permit to defined collation used for connection.
-This will defined the charset encoding used for exchanges with database and defines the order used when comparing strings.
+(used in replacement of charset) Permit to define the collation used for connection.
+This will define the charset encoding used for exchanges with the database and define the order used when comparing strings.
 It's mainly used for micro-optimizations

 string